The iOS 26 Design Guidelines: An Illustrated Guide

 iPhone Design Template

-This Figma file (which you could also open in Sketch 😎) includes all iPhone 15, 14, 13, and 12 models with (a) rulers to make off common sections of the screen, (b) a mask with the notch and rounded corners, and (c) an easy-to-recolor, single-layer status bar.
+This Figma file includes frames for all recent iPhone models with (a) rulers to mark off common sections of the screen, (b) a mask with the Dynamic Island and rounded corners, and (c) an easy-to-recolor, single-layer status bar.
+It’s been used by over 90,000 designers 👍

 Further Resources for iPhone App Design